fidelity/kconnect/docs/book/src/commands/ls.md

   kconnect ls --output yaml

   # Display a specific connection history entry by entry id
-  kconnect ls --id 01EM615GB2YX3C6WZ9MCWBDWBF
+  kconnect ls --filter id=01EM615GB2YX3C6WZ9MCWBDWBF

   # Display a specific connection history entry by its alias
+  kconnect ls --filter alias=mydev

+  # Display all connection history entries that have "dev" in its alias
-  kconnect ls --alias mydev
+  kconnect ls --filter alias=*dev*

   # Display all connection history entries for the EKS managed cluster provider
+  kconnect ls --filter cluster-provider=eks

+  # Display all connection history entries for entries with namespace kube-system
-  kconnect ls --cluster-provider eks
+  kconnect ls --filter namespace=kube-system

   # Reconnect using the connection history entry alias
   kconnect to mydev